Skip to content

 St. Patrick’s Day Parade

-Christiansted’s streets turn into a sea of green as the masses turn out to enjoy the floats from local businesses and groups tossing beads, candy, favors, even cooling off the crowd with a Super Soaker.
-Each float has a theme and the participants dress accordingly (in green of course).
-The crowd watching the festivities also turn out in their most outrageous green finest.
-After the parade down King Street, the local bars and restaurants keep the party going with live music, food and drinks.
-The St. Patty’s Day Parade is truly is a Caribbean-Irish party not to be missed!
+Christiansted’s streets turn into a sea of green as scores of people turn out to enjoy the floats from local businesses and groups tossing beads, candy, favors, even cooling off the crowd with a Super Soaker.
+Each year the parade is themed, and each individual float has it’s own interpretation of the theme with parade participants dressing in costume accordingly (in green of course).
+The crowds watching the festivities also turn out in their most outrageous, creative, green finery.
+In fact, the crowd is just as much fun to see as the parade – with everything from green-dyed hair or skin, to full leprechaun regalia!

-The St. Patrick’s Day Parade began in 1969 when a group of local businessmen convened in a bar on Queen Cross Street.
+The St. Croix St. Patrick’s Day Parade began in 1969 when a group of local businessmen convened in a bar on Queen Cross Street.
 The conversation got around to holidays and why St. Patrick’s Day wasn’t celebrated in the Virgin Islands.
 Deciding that something had to be done right away, the first St. Patrick’s Day Parade was born.

 The the newly organized committee and fellow supporters created a float comprised of a stakebed truck with a piano on top.
 Then, they hopped aboard, and started down the streets singing Irish and local songs and saluting passers-by who came out to see what was going on.
 Those who were already wearing green got into the spirit at once, while others who needed something green ran into the shops to find it.
 Some even joined the procession!
 Thus, the first St. Patrick’s Day Parade was born.
 To this day, it is going strong and is an important day for the community, beneficiaries and tourists.